Benfica held 0-0 to sit tied for Portuguese league lead - WHIZ News

 It was the third consecutive draw for the defending champion, and the second at home.
 Benfica hasn’t won in four straight matches at the Stadium at Light in all competitions.

 Earlier Thursday, Marítimo and Setúbal played to a 1-1 draw to stay in the bottom half of the table.
-Fourth-place Sporting Lisbon later visits seventh-place Vitória de Guimarães.
+Fourth-place Sporting Lisbon drew 2-2 at sixth-place Vitória de Guimarães, which used large photos of its fans in the stands.

 More AP soccer: https://apnews.com/Soccer and https://twitter.com/AP_Sports